Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

     required: [ 'admin' ],
     '@Common.numericSeverity': 4
 }
 ```
 - ✅ Audit logs generate a **SecurityEvent** entry for the unauthorized write attempt.
 No PersonalDataModified entry is created.
-Enforcement is handled by the custom audit_log_403 handler in server.js.
 💡 Ensure the deployment includes both updated srv/services.cds and services.js logic.

-### Step 2: Login as Alice (Support User)
-- Action:
-  - Access SAP Build Work Zone and log in with alice.support@company.com.
-  - Locate a high-urgency incident assigned to Alice or unassigned.
-  - Confirm the urgency is set to "High" and the status is "New" (not closed).
-  - Click "Edit" and try to set the status to "Closed" (status_code = 'C').
-  - Save the changes.
-- Result:
-  - ❌ The system blocks the action.
-  - ❌ The UI displays an error: "Only administrators can close high-urgency incidents."
-  - ✅ This confirms that vertical privilege escalation is prevented for high-urgency incidents.

-### Step 3: Verify Alice Can Modify Non-High-Urgency Incidents
-- Action:
-  - Locate a medium-urgency (code: 'M') incident assigned to Alice or unassigned.
-  - Click "Edit", change status to "Closed", and save.
-- Result:
-  - ✅ The system allows the update and closes the incident.
-  - ✅ This confirms that normal workflow operations are preserved for non-critical incidents.
-Support users can close regular tickets — only high-urgency closures are restricted.

-### Step 4: Login as David (Admin User)
-  - Action:
-    - Log in with david.admin@company.com
-    - Locate a high-urgency open incident (assigned to anyone or unassigned).
-    - Click "Edit", change status to "Closed", and save.
-- Result:
-    - ✅ The system successfully closes the high-urgency incident.
-    - ✅ This confirms that only administrators can perform sensitive actions like closing high-risk incidents, as enforced by { grant: '*', to: 'admin' } and correct role-based access control.

-### Step 5: Verify David can Modify/Delete a Closed Incident
-- Action:
-  - Locate the closed incident from Step 4.
-  - Edit the title or delete the incident.
-- Result:
-- ✅ The system allows both operations.
-- ✅ This confirms admins bypass restrictions applied to support users.

 ### 📌 Verification Summary: